YahooArchive/spartan/README.md

 ## Features

+* No key management hassles.
+Private keys are not distributed, passed around or reused
 * Based on open standards - JSON Web Tokens, OpenID Connect, ECDSA etc.
 * Easy to deploy and use
 * Easy to integrate with corp identity systems